Beyond Pixels: Google introduced its new AI-powered Assistant with Bard

 With that said, Google just introduced Assistant with Bard.
 Bard is the company’s AI chatbot, which was released just at the beginning of the year but has received numerous updates and features ever since.
 Now, Google Assistant and Google Bard have started working together to provide users with, as the company says, the “world’s most helpful personal assistant.

-Get Google Pixel 8 Pro at Amazon and save $99
+Get Google Pixel 8 Pro at Amazon for 30% off

-Google Pixel 8 is now on Amazon at 15% off
+Google Pixel 8 is 31% off at Amazon

 The Google Pixel 8 is available at Amazon right now.
-The smartphone in Hazel retails at 15% off.
-The deal applies to the model with 128GB of storage.
+The smartphone sells for $219 off in its Obdisian variant.
+This is the 128GB model, and it's available in limited quantities.

 Assistant with Bard has access to Google apps and can use them to perform tasks for you.
 For instance, it can access your Gmail, read an email about an event happening later today, and make plans for you on how to get there.
 It uses Google Maps to locate the event’s address and can draw the easiest and fastest route for you.